Critical Care Medicine

 Medical Intensive Liver Unit

-Cleveland Clinic’s Medical Intensive Liver Unit (MILU), a collaboration of critical care and hepatology, opened in summer 2018.
+Cleveland Clinic's Medical Intensive Liver Unit (MILU), a collaboration of critical care and hepatology, opened in the summer of 2018.
 One of only a few liver-specific intensive care units in the US, it provides multidisciplinary care for critically ill patients with liver failure.
 Patients cared for in the MILU have acute liver failure, acute-on-chronic liver failure, and decompensated cirrhosis and its complications.
-Critically ill patients waiting or being evaluated for liver transplant receive care in the MILU from a multidisciplinary team that includes specialists in critical care, hepatology, pathology, transplant, social work, pharmacology, nursing, nutrition, and physical therapy.
-In 2021, 344 patients were admitted to the MILU; 201 of these patients were listed for transplant and 50 (25%) patients received a liver transplant during their hospital stay with 34 (68%) patients going to the operating room directly from the MILU.
+Critically ill patients waiting or being evaluated for liver transplants receive care in the MILU from a multidisciplinary team that includes specialists in critical care, hepatology, surgery, anesthesia, social work, pharmacology, nursing, nutrition, and physical therapy.
+In 2023, 376 patients were admitted to MILU.
+While in the MILU, 128 of these patients were evaluated for liver transplants.
+Out of those 128 patients, 64 (50%) were listed, and 61 (47.7%) received a liver transplant during their hospital stay, with 25 (19.5%) going to the operating room directly from the MILU.

-The MILU care team strives to provide optimal medical management of these patients with complex conditions no matter what the long term goal.
-Whether optimizing their status in preparation for a transplant, returning them back to a normal life at home, or having timely, compassionate goals of care conversations, the MILU metrics reflect excellent care.
+The MILU care team strives to provide optimal medical management of these patients with complex conditions.
+Whether optimizing their status in preparation for a transplant, returning them to home, or having timely, compassionate goals of care conversations, the MILU metrics reflect excellent care.

 ᵃBenchmark is for national average for all critical care patients.
 National average of 54.5 reflects the current practice of critical care in the US for a large adult population.

-The acuity and complexity of the MILU patient population is very high as demonstrated by the overall APACHE III acuity score, which is well above the national average of 54.5 from a population that reflects the current practice of critical care in the US.¹ Similar to APACHE scoring system, the MELD-Na score (Model For End-Stage Liver Disease) reflects the severity of liver illness.
-In 2021, the average MELD-Na was 27.6, a decrease from 30.1 in 2020.
+The acuity and complexity of the MILU patient population is very high, as demonstrated by the overall APACHE III score, which is well above the national average of 54 from a population that reflects the current practice of critical care in the US.¹ Similar to APACHE scoring system, the MELD-Na score reflects the severity of liver illness.
+In 2023, the average MELD-Na was 27.2.
+The average MELD-Na score for those patients receiving transplants was 35.5 in 2023.
+Over the past five years, we have seen expedited efforts in pre-op optimization and transplant evaluation for a sicker patient population with ACLF.
+66% of the patients transplanted from MILU met the criteria for ACLF and had comparable 1-year post-transplant survival to non-ACLF patients.
+MILU is one of the few centers in the country that offers MARS , an albumin dialysis therapy, as a bridge to recovery or transplant for patients with ALF and ACLF.

 Reference